sumayajassim/Korilla-Receipts/README.md

 ![korilla receipts rendered Mark](https://i.imgur.com/27V4KW8.png)

+## Part 2: Create a form to add a new receipt

+Create a form for the user to type in new receipts, and include the following fields:

+  - person
+  - order
+    - main
+    - protein
+    - rice
+    - sauce
+    - drink
+    - cost

+  Once the user submits the form, a new receipt should be added

-## Part 2: Conditionally render the receipts
+## Part 3: Conditionally render the receipts

 Right now, all the receipts are not paid.